codalab/codalab-worksheets/docs/REST-API-Reference.md

 - `use_azure_blob_beta`: (optional) Use Azure Blob Storage to store the bundle.
   Default is False.
 If CODALAB_ALWAYS_USE_AZURE_BLOB_BETA is set, this parameter is disregarded, as Azure Blob Storage will always be used.
+- `store`: (optional) The name of the bundle store where the bundle should be uploaded to.
+  If unspecified, the CLI will pick the optimal available bundle store.

 &uarr; [Back to Top](#table-of-contents)